The Outbreak of Thermal Pollution

 Loss of Biodiversity

-When bodies of water that used to be cool suddenly become warm, many organisms with specific vulnerabilities will be driven away or, worse, die.
+When bodies of water that were once cool suddenly warm, many organisms with specific vulnerabilities will be driven away or, worse, die.
 If this happens repeatedly, it threatens animals and endangers certain animal species.

 The heated water can also disrupt the daily activities of animals beneath the water surface, such as reproduction and egg-laying.
 To some, animals may be nothing but simple subjects of casualties of human-induced water pollution —but seriously, can’t we do any better?

-In addition, multicellular aquatic plants are put in a dangerous position when the brink of thermal pollution looms at the tip of the aquatic ecosystem. -
+In addition, multicellular aquatic plants are put in a dangerous position when thermal pollution looms on the brink of the aquatic ecosystem. -

 Negative Ecological Impacts